 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled fro our plan when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
+Original Medicare with a separate Medicare properintian drug plan Enroll in the new Medicare prescription drug plan. prescription drug plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.

-If you would like to switch from our plan to:
+If you would like to switch from Thour plan to: